-KINE 004P 1.50 or 2.00 Units Intermediate Jazz Dance
+KINE 004P 1.5 or 2.0 Units

+Intermediate Jazz Dance

 Prerequisite: KINE 004H with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 Covers intermediate-level jazz techniques, styles, and terminology.
 Students will gain increased knowledge of dance posture and of the muscular functions of the major muscles that effect basic dance movements.
 Intermediate musical analysis will include 6 count phrasing.
 The course focuses on sequential development of intermediate jazz dance patterns in preparation for dance composition.
 Interval skills exams and written exams serve to evaluate student achievement.
 Formerly PE 004P.
-One hour lecture, one or two hours activity.
+One hour lecture, one to two hours activity.

+KINE 004S

-KINE 004S 2 Units Intermediate Swing Dance
+Intermediate Swing Dance

 Prerequisite: KINE 004N with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 This is an Intermediate course in swing dance.
 Students will gain a higher level of understanding and improved techniques, terminology, steps, lifts, patterns, rhythms, music and history of the various types of swing dances.
 A partner is not required.
-One hour lecture, one or two hours activity.
+Formerly PE 004S.
+One hour lecture, three hours activity.

+KINE 004T

-KINE 004T 2 Units Intermediate Ballroom Dance
+Intermediate Ballroom Dance

-Prerequisite: KINE 004J with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
+Prerequisite: KINE 004] with a minimum grade of C. Course Advisory: SCC minimum English and Math standards.
 This course will cover intermediate techniques and styles of ballroom dance.
 Students will gain improved rhythm, skills, and an increased knowledge of patterns and variations of popular ballroom dances: American Style Waltz, Tango, Cha-Cha, Nightclub Two-Step, Rumba, East Coast Swing, West Coast Swing, Salsa and Foxtrot.
 Increased attention on proper techniques in both lead and follow dance positions including proper form, footwork, alignment, and correct posture.
 Music is varied to broaden the experience with different tempo and styles.
 Beginning ballroom dance class is required; partner not required.
-One hour lecture, one or two hours activity.
+Formerly PE 004T.
+One hour lecture, three hours activity.